Sins-Repo/Scrapy-Dashboard/README.md

 ```

 ## Web Scraping Part
 There is a sample spider that performs scraping on the chosen website for a particular brand.
 This .py file could be found in `./pcreviews/spiders/applespider.py`.
 To perform web scraping, knowledge of XML or CSS selector will be needed.
-In this project, all the data will obtained by the spider will be saved as .csv files which could be found in `./pcreviews/`.
+In this project, all the data obtained by the spider will be saved as .csv files which could be found in `./pcreviews/`.

 ## Data Analysis Part